KundanChourasiya/Generate-Pdf-using-itextpdf-in-String-Boot-RestAPI/README.md

 >    - **Service** - ProductService (interface), ProductServiceImpl (class)
 >    - **Controller** - ProductController (Class)
 >
-> 2. Add OpenPDF is a Java library in pom.xml file.
+> 2. Add itextpdf Java library in pom.xml file.
 > 3. Create a generate pdf method in service class.

 ## Important Dependency to be used